Survey

 Survey of Criminal Justice Faculty

-of the effectiveness of web-based survey research, Criminal Justice
+an examination of the effectiveness of web-based survey

 The

-can be a bit steep, the program enables a "non-programmer" to
+learning curve can be a bit steep, the program enables a

-support will be required so that the results can be collected in a
+required so that the results can be collected in a form that can

 program.

-contains 45 items plus an open ended question at the end.
-Most questions
+survey contains 45 items plus an open ended question at the end.

 Invitation